-With more than 1 million acres burned, Oregonians are worrying and grieving over the loss of life, homes and landscape.
-And, many are asking: How can I help?
+When wildfires strike, Oregonian grieve the loss of lives, homes and landscape.
+And, many ask: How can I help?

-For a complete list of non-profit organizations accepting donations that currently work in disaster relief, visit Oregon Volunteer Organizations Active in Disaster and consider donating to the active work of the American Red Cross, Team Rubicon, Salvation Army, Northwest Baptist Disaster Relief, Wildland Firefighters Fund, Oregon Food Bank, Oregon Humane Society.
-Additionally, Travel Oregon has compiled a list of organizations throughout the state that are supporting the communities hardest hit by the wildfires.
+For a complete list of non-profit organizations accepting donations that currently work in disaster relief, visit Oregon Volunteer Organizations Active in Disaster and consider donating to the active work of:

 To sign up and for just-in-time training: visit the Red Cross or call 1-800-Red Cross.

-To Support: Call or text your neighbors to see if they are okay and have the supplies they need (medications, food, etc.).
-They can contact 211-info if they have questions about resources.
+Call or text your neighbors to see if they are okay and have the supplies they need, such as medications, food and water.
+People can contact 211-info if they have questions about resources.